Jefferson defends home court in section opening win

 Jefferson boys basketball started its march through Section 2AAAA as the No. 2 seed with a 45-41 win over No. 7 seed Chanhassen Wednesday night in Bloomington.

-Kool and the Gang’s 1980 hit song “Celebration” rang through the Jefferson gym after senior Peter Gathje hit a 3-point basket on a feed from junior guard Mike Evens after going more than 12 minutes without a basket and only scored 16 points in the second half.
+Kool and the Gang’s 1980 hit song “Celebration” rang through the Jefferson gym after senior Peter Gathje hit a three-point basket on a feed from junior guard Mike Evens after the Jaguars went more than 12 minutes without a basket and only scoring 16 points in the second half.

-Jefferson senior Tyler Riemersma blocked a Storm 3-pointer with under five seconds left and tossed the ball ahead to fellow senior Joe Hird as time expired on the quarterfinal.
+Jefferson senior Tyler Riemersma blocked a Storm three-pointer with under five seconds left and tossed the ball ahead to fellow senior Joe Hird as time expired on the quarterfinal.

-The Jaguars (22-4) started on a 14-4 run over the opening five minutes of the game on a couple corner 3-point shots made by Hird.
-Hird also found teammates for inside baskets including classmate Jack Tillotson who took a step inside the 3-point line near the baseline for an early basket to take a 5-2 lead.
+The Jaguars (22-4) started on a 14-4 run over the opening five minutes of the game on a couple of corner three-point shots made by Hird.
+Hird also found teammates for inside baskets, including classmate Jack Tillotson who took a step inside the three-point line near the baseline for an early basket to take a 5-2 lead.

-Hird finished with 13 points while classmate Tyler Riemersma had a game-high 16 points.
+Hird finished with 13 points while Riemersma had a game-high 16 points.

 “(Hird’s) leadership on the floor, we need that,” Coach Evens said.
 “He comes to the bench during every deadball situation and tries to echo comments back to the players and that’s what leaders are all about.”

-Jefferson won both regular season meetings on its way to the Metro West Conference championship but coach Jeff Evens said this game was different in multiple ways.
+Jefferson won both regular season meetings with Chanhassen on its way to the Metro West Conference championship, but coach Jeff Evens said this game was different in multiple ways.

 Jefferson coach Jeff Evens said the danger that comes in a section game as a No. 2 seed hosting No. 7 is real.

-“The seventh seed always comes in loosey-goosey with a nothing-to-lose-type attitude,” Evens said, without noticing any pressure getting to his team before the game.
-“I don’t know if our kids were tight or not, they certainly didn’t seem like it before the game but you always hate those first games, especially in the NCAAs too.
-Goofy things happen, but credit to (Chanhassen) they played very well and took away Tyler (Riemersma) our big kid.
+“The seventh seed always comes in loosey-goosey with a nothing-to-lose type attitude,” Evens said, without noticing any pressure getting to his team before the game.
+“I don’t know if our kids were tight or not, they certainly didn’t seem like it before the game, but you always hate those first games, especially in the NCAAs too.

+“Goofy things happen, but credit to (Chanhassen) they played very well and took away Tyler (Riemersma) our big kid.
 Anything he got he had to work for it.”

 The Storm tried to force Jefferson to find other ways to score on offense, away from Riemersma, denying him the ball from the top of the key in and contested any shot attempts.

-Jefferson’s first-half run on Wednesday wasn’t anything new as they went on a 20-0 run to close out the first half, 43-23, in the regular-season finale against Kennedy on March 3, winning by a 78-48 margin.
+Jefferson’s first-half run on Wednesday wasn’t anything new, as they went on a 20-0 run to close out the first half, 43-23, in the regular-season finale against Kennedy on March 3, winning by a 78-48 margin.

 Chanhassen closed the first-half gap to 29-25 on timely shots and baskets in transition from seniors Henry Weisman, Alex Spillum and Cooper Conklin.